jhamrick/python-snippets/README.md

 Written by Jessica Hamrick
 jhamrick@berkeley.edu

+The snippets package contains the following modules:

+* `circstats` -- circular statistics toolbox
-* `graphing.py` -- helper functions for graphing with
+* `graphing` -- helper functions for graphing with matplotlib/pyplot
-  matplotlib/pyplot
-* `ipynb.py` -- helper functions for working with the IPython Notebook
+* `ipynb` -- helper functions for working with the IPython Notebook
+* `safemath` -- helper functions for preventing overflow/underflow
-* `stats.py` -- helper functions for working with
+* `stats` -- helper functions for working with probabilities/statistics
-  probabilities/statistics